kerkomen/qtools/README.md

     $ qwatch

-The command above is equivalent to running `watch -n1 -d "qstat -u $USER" 2> /dev/null`.
+The command above is equivalent to running `watch -n1 -d "qstat -u $USER"`.

 Flags: